Ordered dynamic tables

 • strong: It is guaranteed that the rows get into the table in the order of commit timestamps.

-In fact, strong mode is implemented as follows: each tablet cell tracks a special barrier-ts, which increases monotonically all the time and about which it is known that no transaction can get commit-ts less than barrier-ts.
-The rows written within a transaction to an ordered dynamic table with strong mode do not get into it immediately at the time of the commit when barrier-ts becomes larger than commit-ts of this transaction.
+In strong mode, each tablet cell tracks a special barrier-ts value.
+This value constantly and monotonically increases, and no transaction can get a commit-ts that is smaller than the barrier-ts.
+When barrier-ts exceeds the commit-ts of a transaction, the rows written by this transaction to an ordered dynamic table in strong mode do not appear in the table immediately at the time of the commit.
 Thus, the system serializes all transactions by commit-ts, but only those for which commit-ts < barrier-ts.
 For transactions with commit-ts > barrier-ts, the system can define a relative order, but cannot guarantee that there will not be a new transaction in the future that violates the established order.

 For static tables, there is also a commit_ordering attribute, but it is always weak.